mainul123/Project-for-Compsci/README.md

   - When reaching the last step, the program will as for user input in the form of a single word.
   - This word will be the one used in the formation of the graph, using the iindex as information.
   - In addition, the artists and the occurrences will be printed just before the graph is generated, in case something goes wrong with the matplot library.
+  - If the graph does open, it will likely be fairly small and the words may be squished together.
+Expanding the window will resolve this.

 ### Languages/Formats to be used: